salilab/modbase_utils/README.md

 ## `modbase_pdb_to_cif.py`

-Convert a PDB file, downloaded from ModBase, to mmCIF format.
+Convert a PDB file, downloaded from ModBase, to mmCIF or BinaryCIF format.
 This should preserve all information in the PDB file.

 This utility requires a local mirror of PDB in compressed mmCIF format.
 Use the `-r` command line option to point to the location of this mirror.